Courtroom: Ireland

 Irish legal tradition is inherited from English tradition and so an Irish courtroom has a similar setup to the English/Welsh model.
-The judge (or judges, in the Supreme Court and Special Criminal Court or some High Court cases) sits on a raised platform at the top of the court and wears a white collar (also called tabs) and a black gown; they do not wear a wig and does not use a gavel.
+The judge (or judges, in the Supreme Court and Special Criminal Court or some High Court cases) sits on a raised platform at the top of the court and wears a white collar (also called tabs) and a black gown; they do not wear a wig and do not use a gavel.
 The Irish national arms, a Celtic harp, is on the wall behind the judge, where the royal arms would be in a British court.
 The court registrar sits in front of the judge and administers oaths and deals with paperwork.
 The solicitors are at the front of the registrar, and the jury (if it is a jury trial) sits in a box to one side.
 The accused sits at the other side with a prison officer.
 A judicial assistant does legal research for the judge; they also announce when the judge enters of leaves the courtroom (usually by saying ‘all rise’, or in Irish 'seasaigí').
 Witnesses give testimony in a witness box to one side of the judge.
 Barristers are seated facing the judge, and the public and press behind them.
 Barristers also wear black robes and a white collar, and may wear a wig if they wish.
 All proceedings are recorded by a Digital Audio Recording (DAR) box.
 Irish court cases are not televised; one exception was a 2017 broadcast of some Supreme Court decisions.